Chart Color Schemes

 Glenfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects that could affect the region.
-Notable initiatives include Hurlstone Agricultural High School Redevelopment, Carnes Hill Aquatic and Recreational Precinct, West Glenfield Development, and Glenfield Industrial Precinct.
-The following list details those most likely to be relevant.
+The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 13 such projects that are expected to influence the area.
+Notable projects include Hurlstone Agricultural High School Redevelopment, Carnes Hill Aquatic and Recreational Precinct, West Glenfield Development, and Glenfield Industrial Precinct.
+The following list details those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.